Does My Pet Really Need Flea & Tick Medication?

 These little vampires feed on blood, which makes dogs and cats as appealing to them as filet mignon.
 After they burrow into your pet's fur and have their fill of your pet's blood, they excrete undigested blood in the form of little dark brown flecks of flea dirt that can be found in your pets' skin and fur.
 Then they're in the mood to mate.
 The females lay eggs, which fall off your pet and into your home and yard.

-The first sign of fleas on a dog or cat is persistent scratching.
+One of the first signs of fleas on a dog or cat can be persistent itching.
 If you have a light-colored pet or one with a belly without a lot of fur, check it for very small flat brown insects and little brown flecks.
 Scrape a couple of those brown flecks onto a paper towel, add a few drops of water and smear them.
 If the result causes red dots or smears on the paper towel, your pet has fleas.

 Signs of a severe flea infestation include bumps, a rash, raw red wet areas, hair loss around the base of the tail and an unpleasant odor.